spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 # 1. Overview

-We are building tools for the Roman Research Nexus platform to enable scientists to analyze data from the Nancy Grace Roman Space Telescope.
-As part of this effort, we are developing a suite of interoperable tools within a JupyterLab environment, including integration with Aladin Lite.
+To enable analysis of data from the Roman telescope, we are building out tools for the cloud-based Roman Research Nexus platform.
+We are developing a suite of interoperable tools within a JupyterLab environment, and are integrating Aladin Lite into this toolset.

-To support scientific workflows, we aim to expose Aladin Lite\'s features programmatically.
-Our initial focus is on selection functionality, which is foundational for many analysis use cases.
+To support user workflows, we need to expose Aladin Lite's features programmatically.
+Our initial focus is on selection functionality, which is foundational for many use cases.

-We evaluated the current selection features available in ipyaladin, and prototyped programmatic extensions to support:
+We examined the current selection features available in ipyaladin, and prototyped programmatic extensions to support:

 - selecting a list of sources